-This earned Collin the Purple Drink Athlete of the Week.
+The Purple Drink Athlete of the Week went to Conrad.

 The following weekend saw a lot of people in action all over the place.
 Dustin Meeker ran a 4:07.55 (PB) 1500m at the Hopkins/Loyola Invite.
 There were a number racing the Sole of the City, including Max Hacker, who finished 2nd at 33:43, and Megan DiGregorio, who was also 2nd.
 We saw Cory Donovan run a 10k PR (39:24) and Suzanne Hurst returned to racing!

 Sunday was a big day for Erik T. Orberg across the pond, as he absolutely decimated the streets of Vienna.
 From what I'm told, the place was full of Wieners.
 I'm sorry, but that joke will never get old for me because saying the word "wiener" is funny.
 Anyway Erik ran a 2:39 at Philly in the fall and the work this guy was doing all winter was, to say the least, impressive.
 A patient, talented and dedicated athlete, Erik rolled a 2:35:46 to establish himself in the record books as one of our Top 10 Marathoners of all time!

 Locally, we had a few stretch out their legs along the GW Parkway at the 10 miler down there.
 Dave Berdan showed he's back on track following a hit of the norovirus.
 He ran 51:24 for 4th.
 Graham Peck, who's been forced to take it a bit easy in the past few weeks due to a finicky leg, was 8th in 54:06.
 And Tom Stott, who has not raced longer than a 5k in I'd have to guess at least 18 months after breaking the same foot TWICE in that period, ran a 1:09:53 negative split.
 That was good enough to earn him that week's PDAW.